rafaelbiriba/ORB-osx-rsync-backup/README.md

     sudo ./orb /Volumes/OSX/ /Volumes/BKP-Disk/

-## Using default source and destination values as environment variables
+## Using source and destination values as environment variables

-Before execute, you need to export the ORB variables.
+Before execution, you need to export the ORB variables.
-`You can just export in shell like the example or export in your `.bashrc`
+You can just export in shell like the example or export in your `.bashrc`

     $ export ORB_SOURCE='/Volumes/OSX/'
     $ export ORB_DESTINATION='/Volumes/BKP-Disk/'

-After export, you can run `orb` command using the parameter `-E env` that give to sudo the access for environment vars.
+After export, you can run `orb` command using the parameter `-E env` that give sudo the access for environment vars.

     $ sudo -E env ./orb

-*Hint:* You can export the variables in the root `.bashrc`.
+**Hint:** You can export the variables in the root `.bashrc`.
 With this way, you can run with the command `sudo ./orb` because the exported variable is already accessible from sudo scope.